Vilémov (Havlíčkův Brod District): Geography

 Vilémov is located about 23 km north of Havlíčkův Brod and 45 km north of Jihlava.
 It lies in the Upper Sázava Hills.
 The highest point is a hill at 464 m above sea level.
-The market town is situated on the Hostačovka stream.
-The Doubravka brook, a tributary of the Hostačovka, forms the eastern municipal border.
+The market town is situated on the Hostačovka Stream.
+The Doubravka Stream, a tributary of the Hostačovka, forms the eastern municipal border.

 History

 Vilémov was founded by the Benedictines in 1119 and consisted of a monastery complex and a fortified settlement.
 The monastery was burned down by the troops of King Rudolf I of Germany in 1278, and conquered by the Hussites in 1421.
 The monks then fled to Uherčice and the convent was never restored here.

 In 1469, armies of Matthias Corvinus and George of Poděbrady clashed near Vilémov in the Battle of Vilémov during the Bohemian–Hungarian War.

 In 1578, a fortress was built on the foundations of the monastery buildings.
 A hundred years later, it was rebuilt into a Renaissance castle.
 In 1684, Vilémov was bought by Count Caretto de Millessimo.
 He and his family had rebuilt the castle in the Baroque style.
 They owned the castle until 1852.
-From 1852 until the confiscation during the World War II, it was owned by the Rajský of Dubnice family.
+From 1852 until the confiscation during World War II, it was owned by the Rajský of Dubnice family.

 In 1747, Maria Theresa promoted Vilémov to a market town.
 In 2006, Vilémov has restored the market town status.